EigenGame Unloaded: When playing games is better than optimizing: A scalable unbiased algorithm

 This intuition motivates the following \seg{} update direction for $\hat{v}_i$ with inexact parents $\hat{v}_j$ (compare orange in~\eqref{eq:delta_eg} to blue in~\eqref{eq:pen_eg_mb}):

 We use $\Delta$ instead of $\nabla$ because the direction is not a gradient (discussed later).
-Notice how the strictly linear appearance of $\Sigma$ in \seg{} allows the update to easily decompose over the data partitions in~\eqref{ez_decomp}.
+Notice how the strictly linear appearance of $\cov{}$ in \seg{} allows the update to easily decompose over the data partitions in~\eqref{eq:delta_eg}.
+The \seg{} update satisfies two important properties.